Miny-oung-K/lumaa-spring-2025-ai-ml/README.md

 ---

-Thank you for reviewing my submission! 🚀
+Thank you for reviewing my submission!
+I look forward to your guidance. 🚀